-Upon admission, students may elect a minimum of 3-13 credits in approved graduate M.P.H. courses.
+Upon admission, students may elect 3-16 credits in approved graduate M.P.H. courses.
 These graduate level courses will complete elective bachelor's degree requirements as well as fulfill the beginning of study toward the master's degree.

 |FPH 7100||Health Care Organization and Administration||3|